RoutineCheck/blockchain-developer-bootcamp-final-project/README.md

 User will enter their preferences, their Metamask account name, and other basic information into the contract.

 # Viewing Function
-User can enter the name of the target NFT they want to interact with into the contract and get a fully detailed list result returned including name, origin, owner, block, NFT marketplace, and either various NFT exchanges' current and previous prices, or the auction details including bid price, current bid, previous bids etc.
+User can enter the name of the target NFT they want to interact with into the contract and get a fully detailed list result returned including name, origin, owner, block, NFT marketplace, and the NFT exchanges' current and previous prices OR the auction details including bid price, current bid, previous bids etc.

-(A web scraper will pull detailed results from NFT exchanges & the API will connect to user's Metamask account and NFT marketplace)
+(A web scraper will pull detailed results from NFT exchanges, and the contract will connect to user's Metamask account and NFT marketplace)

 # Bidding/Buying Function